christopherpaquin/zabbix-containerized-deploy-snmptraps/README.md

 | **Receiver** | Is the container receiving data? | `podman logs zabbix-snmptraps` |
 | **Storage** | Is the trap written to the log? | `cat /var/lib/zabbix/snmptraps/snmptraps.log` |
 | **Server** | Is there an IP mismatch? | `podman logs zabbix-server-pgsql | grep unmatched` |

+Note: If "unmatched" appears, the Source IP of the trap does not match the IP configured in the Web UI.

 ### Manual Injection Test